-A. H. Belo's shares of authorized common stock may be designated and issued as Series A common stock, Series B common stock and/or Series C common stock.
-As of , 2008, issued shares of common stock had been designated Series A common stock and issued shares of common stock had been designated Series B common stock.
+A. H. Belo's certificate of incorporation authorizes three series of common stock, Series A common stock, Series B common stock, and Series C common stock.
+A. H. Belo's certificate of incorporation authorizes the issuance of 125,000,000 shares of common stock, of which shares are designated as Series A common stock, shares are designated as Series B common stock, and shares are undesignated.
+As of , 2008, shares of Series A common stock have been issued and shares of Series B common stock have been issued.
 No shares of Series C common stock have been designated and issued.
-Under A. H. Belo's certificate of incorporation, all outstanding shares of Series B common stock will automatically convert into shares of Series A common stock and A. H. Belo may not issue any additional shares of Series B or Series C common stock if, as a result of the existence or issuance of such stock, A. H. Belo's Series A common stock would be excluded from trading on the NYSE or any other national stock exchange or quotation system.
-Except for these limitations, our board has the authority to designate the shares constituting any such series and to increase or decrease the number of shares of any series prior to or after the issuance of shares of that series, but not below the number of shares of such series then outstanding.
+Under A. H. Belo's certificate of incorporation, all outstanding shares of Series B common stock will automatically convert into shares of Series A common stock and A. H. Belo may not issue any additional shares of Series B if, as a result of the existence or issuance of such stock, A. H. Belo's Series A common stock would be excluded from trading on the NYSE or any other national stock exchange or quotation system.
+Except for these limitations, our board has the authority to designate the shares of Series C common stock and to increase or decrease the number of shares of such series prior to or after the issuance of shares of that series, but not below the number of shares of such series then outstanding.